-I recently began working with Pojie Arts, a not-for-profit organisation that makes performance and delivers professional arts training to young people and adults with and without disabilities in China.
+I worked with Pojie Arts, a not-for-profit organisation that makes performance and delivers professional arts training to young people and adults with and without disabilities in China.

 I assist in running weekly workshops helping students with disabilities create work for performance.
 Pojie Arts has been running projects like this for three years in Beijing.
 For more information about Pojie,read more on: Epic Arts site or The Beijinger.

 There are many ways to get involved and support the work Pojie Arts do.
 Firstly, come to our events:

 No Lights No Lycra is a casual free-form dance session in the dark to great tunes.

 No Lights No Lycra:

 – is a place for people to come and dance freely in a friendly, non-threatening, drug and alcohol free atmosphere